 Breathe Panel – A permeable panel of fabric on the backside of the back pillow cushion, and the underside of the seat cushions.
-Most often used when upholstering with leather or vinyl – leather and vinyl don’t breathe, and will act as a whoopie cushion, making odd sounds with the possibility of blowing out the seams.
+Most often used when upholstering with leather or vinyl.
+Leather and vinyl alone can make odd sounds with the possibility of blowing out the seams.
 A breathe panel allows air to escape from the foam in cushion when sat upon.
 Made of a durable, quality fabric.
 Options to upholster fabric on underside available.

 The Redding leather sectional, with a cushion flipped to expose the breathe panels underneath, shown in White Leather with tan breathe panel

 Colorway – The range of colors or color combinations available for a specific fabric.
 The style of a print can change dramatically in different colorways.

 Deck – The flat platform under an upholstered chair’s seat cushion, usually covered in plain fabric.
 The deck should be firmly resilient, and you should not be able to feel the springs.